Skip to contents

 x

-Table to check if the column exist.
+Table to check if the column exists.

 type